Social activist to withdraw complaint of sexual harassment against Ex-Karnataka Minister | Politics

 Social activist to withdraw complaint of sexual harassment against Ex-Karnataka Minister

-In a twist to the alleged sex- for-job scandal in Karnataka, social activist Dinesh Kallahalli on Sunday said he would withdraw his police complaint against BJP MLA Ramesh Jarkiholi, which had led to his resignation.
+In a twist to the alleged sex- for-job scandal in Karnataka, social activist Dinesh Kallahalli on Sunday said he would withdraw his police complaint against BJP MLA Ramesh Jarkiholi, which had led to his resignation as Minister.

 Dinesh Kallahalli said he will withdraw the complaint as he was hurt by allegations of a Rs 5 crore deal, levelled by JDS leader H D Kumaraswamy.
 However, the activist's laywer said there were some technical probelms due to which the decision was taken.